 VCT: VCT qualifying holdings: requests for advance assurances: circumstances where HMRC will not give an advance assurance

-HMRC will not give advance assurance if it is not satisfied that the company is likely to meet all the qualifying conditions (although we will not normally refuse to give assurance solely on the grounds that the company may not employ the monies raised within the timescale required by section 293).
+HMRC will not give an advance assurance if it is not satisfied that the company is likely to meet all the qualifying conditions (although assurance will not normally be refused solely on the grounds that the company may not employ the monies raised within the timescale required by section 293).

-Refusal to grant advance assurance does not indicate that HMRC has already reached a view about how the legislation will apply.
-However in such cases rather than attempting to form a view in advance of the company carrying out its intentions, we will want to examine after the investment has been made the circumstances in which the company has been established or activities commenced, shares and any securities are issued and directors appointed; along with the detail of transactions entered into by the company and any associated transactions entered into by third parties which might reasonably be considered to be part of a planned set of arrangements.
+Refusal to grant an advance assurance does not indicate that HMRC has already reached a view about how the legislation will apply.
+Rather than attempting to form a view in advance of the company carrying out its intentions, HMRC may want to examine the facts after the investment has been made.
+This may include the circumstances in which the company has been established or activities commenced, shares and any securities are issued and directors appointed; along with the detail of transactions entered into by the company and any associated transactions entered into by third parties which might reasonably be considered to be part of a planned set of arrangements.

-Each case will be considered on its own merits, but factors pointing to a decision not to grant advance assurance on the grounds that there may be ‘disqualifying arrangements’ are likely to include (without necessarily being restricted to) cases where any of the following apply:
+Each case will be considered on its own merits, but factors pointing to a decision not to provide an advance assurance on the grounds that there may be ‘disqualifying arrangements’ are likely to include (without necessarily being restricted to) cases where any of the following apply:

 If there are no grounds for believing that there may be ‘disqualifying arrangements’, the presence of one or more of these indicators will not mean that no assurance will be given.
 For instance, the fact that the company subcontracts work as part of its normal trading activities will not prevent HMRC giving an assurance if the subcontracting agreement is not part of ‘disqualifying arrangements’.